Mazda MX-30 range, battery & charging

 |Range||Battery size||Wallbox charge time||Rapid charge time|

-The Mazda MX-30 is fitted with a 35.5kWh battery, which to many will seem small next to rivals like the Peugeot e-2008 (50kWh) and Kia e-Niro (39 or 64kWh).
-However, according to Mazda, this size of battery offers the best compromise between the environmental costs of manufacturing the cells and benefits to the consumer.
+The MX-30 is fitted with a 35.5kWh battery, which seems small next to those of rivals like the ORA Funky Cat (46kWh) and Peugeot e-2008 (50kWh).
+However, according to Mazda, this size of battery offers the best compromise between the environmental costs of manufacturing and benefits to the consumer.

-In other words, Mazda has opted to minimise impact on the environment by using up fewer of the earth's resources (including rare-earth materials like lithium and cobalt), while also ensuring speedy charging times to help appease those making the switch from quick-to-refuel internal-combustion cars.
+In other words, Mazda has opted to minimise impact on the environment by using up fewer of the earth's resources (including rare-earth materials like lithium and cobalt) and reckons that those switching from internal-combustion engined cars don't need as much range as they think they do.

 Mazda MX-30 range

-The smaller-than-average 35.5kWh battery means a shorter-than-average range of 124 miles – or 165 miles around town according to Mazda.
-The standard figure is less than you get from the Honda e city car (127 to 136 miles) and considerably short of the Peugeot e-2008's 191 to 206 miles.
+The MX-30's smaller-than-average 35.5kWh battery means a shorter-than-average maximum range of 124 miles – or 165 around town, according to Mazda.
+The standard figure is less than you get from the Honda e (131-137 miles), and considerably range than the ORA Funky Cat (193 miles) or Peugeot e-208 (225 miles) offers

 In This Review